Skip to main content

 The Workflow Inbox

-The inbox is the operational view for managing active Players across your workflow.
+The inbox is the operational view for managing active threads across your workflow.
 For full documentation, see Workflow Inbox.